James Casey (American football): Houston Texans

 Casey was drafted by the Houston Texans in the fifth round of the 2009 NFL draft with the 152nd overall pick.
 In his first game as starter, Casey caught three passes for 29 yards, but did not record a carry.
 In 2011, Casey was named the Texans starting fullback.

 Philadelphia Eagles

 Casey signed a three-year, $14.6 million contract with the Philadelphia Eagles on March 12, 2013.
 Casey was released by the Eagles on February 19, 2015.

 Denver Broncos

 Casey signed a one-year deal with the Broncos on April 11, 2015.
 He was reunited with his former Texans head coach, Gary Kubiak.

 On October 9, 2015, Casey was released from the Broncos to make room for Derek Wolfe, who came off a four-game suspension.

 Coaching career

 University of Houston

 On January 13, 2016, it was announced that Casey had joined the coaching staff of the Houston Cougars football team as an offensive analyst.

 On December 22, 2016, was promoted to tight ends coach under new Houston head coach, Major Applewhite.

 Cincinnati Bengals

-On February 7, 2019 Casey was hired by the Bengals to be their tight ends coach.
+On February 7, 2019, Casey was hired by the Cincinnati Bengals to serve as the team's tight ends coach.
+On February 22, 2026, Casey added the role of run game coordinator to his title.